frenck/spook/documentation/integrations/blueprint.md

 :::

 :::{note}
-Community forum topics sometimes hold more than one blueprint, and both of them are imported carrying the address of the topic rather than of the blueprint itself.
-Following that address can land on the wrong one.
+Community forum topics sometimes hold more than one blueprint, and every one of them is imported carrying the address of the topic rather than of the blueprint itself.
+Home Assistant takes the first it finds at that address, so following it can land on a different blueprint entirely.

-Spook checks that what it finds is at least the same kind of blueprint, an automation for an automation, before offering anything.
-If it is not, the entity stays quiet rather than offering to replace your blueprint with somebody else's.
+Blueprints carry no identity of their own, so the most that can be asked is that what comes back is the same kind of blueprint and still goes by the same name.
+If it does not, Spook leaves it alone and says why in the dialog, rather than offering to write somebody else's blueprint over yours.

+The cost of that is an author who renames their blueprint: Spook stops following it, and the dialog will tell you what the address leads to now.
+Re-import it from the blueprint page and it picks up again.
 :::

 ## Actions